ant-media/ant-media-documentation/docs/guides/advanced-usage/turn-instalation/coturn-quick-installation.md

 realm=your_public_ip_address
 ```

-4. Once you are done with making the changes as suggested above, restart the TURN server with the below command.
+4. Once you are done with making the changes as suggested above, **restart the TURN server** with the below command.

 ```js
 systemctl restart coturn
 ```

-Note: If you using an AWS EC2, GCP, or Azure instance, etc. where NAT is used, you must add the following lines in the ```turnserver.conf``` file.
+**Note**: If you using an AWS EC2, GCP, or Azure instance, etc. where NAT is used, you must add the following lines in the ```turnserver.conf``` file.

   - EC2 private ip address : ```relay-ip=your_private_ip```
   - EC2 Public/Private ip address : ```external-ip=your_public_ip/your_private_ip```

-Also, Open the following ports on the AWS security group
+Also, Open the following ports on the security group or firewall.

   - TCP 443 #TLS listening port
   - TCP 3478-3479 #coturn listening port